fpcorso/data-blog/content/2024-02-16-stop-words.md

 ## How do we remove stop words?

 So, how can we remove the stop words?
-There are a few different ways we can do this depending on the frameworks you are using, the text you have, and your objectives.
+We can do this in a few different ways depending on the frameworks you are using, the text you have, and your objectives.

-Each library that can remove stop words has options to use different stop words lists.
-You will want to review the different options to find ones that align with what you want to remove and what you want to keep.
+Each library that can remove stop words has options to use different stop word lists.
+You will want to review the various options to find ones that align with what you want to remove and what you want to keep.

 Important Note: Some of the stop word lists have unexpected words in them, such as "computer".
 If you are removing stop words as part of an important analysis, be sure to carefully review what words are in the list.